Emmett Kelly: Legacy

-Kelly's son, Emmett Kelly Jr., did a similar "Weary Willie" character; the two were estranged for many years as a result.
+Kelly's son, Emmett Kelly Jr., performed a similar "Weary Willie" character and as a result the two were estranged for many years.
 Kelly Jr. died in 2006.

-Kelly's boyhood town of Houston, Missouri, named Emmett Kelly Park in his honor and hosted an annual Emmett Kelly Clown Festival, which attracted clowns from across the region, including Kelly's grandson, Joey Kelly, who returned to perform as a special guest.
-The festival ended its original 21-year run in May 2008, and returned in April 2022.

 According to the documentary Halloween Unmasked, the choice for the mask of the film's fictional serial killer Michael Myers was down to two: a modified Captain Kirk mask and an Emmett Kelly mask.
 While the Emmett Kelly mask was unsettling and eerie, it did not quite evoke the creepy feeling they were seeking.
 The Kirk mask did, resulting in the crew selecting it for the film.

+In 2023, Emmett Kelly became the protagonist of the award-winning short documentary Who Is Weary Willie? directed by Constanza H. Hevia and produced by filmmaker and scholar Daniel L. Bernardi.

+In the 2024 Poker-themed video game Balatro, Kelly serves as the design inspiration for a Joker named Vagabond.
+This joker's ability is to spawn a Tarot Card after playing a hand while having $4 or less.